4 Min Read

 Step-by-Step Guide to the Neurology Coding Process

 The process of neurology coding involves several steps, including identifying the correct codes, documenting the patient's condition, and submitting claims to insurance companies.
-Here is a step-by-step guide to the neurology coding process:
+Here is a step-by-step guide to the Neurology Coding Process:

 Step 1: Determine the Type of Service Provided